Google Named Our Category. Here's the Layer Underneath It.

 What a sample of 1.87 million monitors knows

 I will share the more telling number from the customer side, not the platform side.
-One prospect, talking with our team in May, described what happened when their company tried to run broad LLM-based change detection on their own:
+One customer, talking with our team in May, described what happened when their company tried to run broad LLM-based change detection on their own:

 "When we've done this with, like, ChatGPT, it doesn't not give us answers.
 It will give us a change of changes, and it will say, oh, this was changed to this, from this to this.
 But then when we go and manually look it up, it's wrong."